-If a client forgets to define an online DC COBOL program to the System Generation, they may encounter random program checks and other unpredictable errors, or a DC090002 abend.
+If an online DC COBOL program is not defined to the System Generation, it may result in program checks and other unpredictable errors, or a DC090002 abend.

 Release: All supported releases.